Kotlin/dokka/docs/src/doc/docs/user_guide/base-specific/frontend.md

 By setting a boolean property `separateInheritedMembers` dokka will split inherited members (like functions, properties etc.) from ones declared in viewed class.
 Separated members will have it's own tabs on the page.

+## Merging declarations with name clashing

+By setting a boolean property `mergeImplicitExpectActualDeclarations` dokka will merge declarations that do not have `expect`/`actual` keywords but have the same fully qualified name.
+The declarations will be displayed on one page.
+By default, it is disabled.
+The page names of such declaration have a prefix that is the name of source set.

 ### Examples
 In order to override a logo and style it accordingly a css file named `logo-styles.css` is needed:
 ```css